adriancampos29/backend_mod_1_prework/section4/reflection.md

 1. Regarding the work you did around setting intentions in Step 1 of the Pomodoro technique - how did that go?
 Were you surprised by anything (did you find yourself way more focused than you realized, more distracted that you thought you'd be, estimating times accurately or totally off, etc)?

 It went ok.
 I was surprised by how focused I was at times and how the small breaks can help break the hours of staring at the screens and trying to figure out code.
-At points I was more distracted at certain times when I didn't follow the technique or if I didn't have a tab up with a timer to follow the technique.
+At points I was more distracted at certain times when I didn't follow the technique or if I didn't have a tab up with a timer to follow the technique!

 1. In your own words, what is a Class?